BingHawk/SE4GI_project/README.md

 ### Node

 Begin by checking if you have npm (node package manager - like conda for JS) installed and install it if not.
 Instructions can be found
 [here](https://docs.npmjs.com/cli/v7/configuring-npm/install).
-Below instalation process works for node v.16.15 which is the Long term stable release
+Below instalation process works for node v.16.15 which is the Long term stable release.

-Does not for version v.17 and later.
+Then, make sure you have installed "n", which is a Node Version Manager.
+It will be used to switch node versions.
+You will also need yarn, which does the same as npm, but works with the template.

+Run these commands in the terminal

+    //Check if n is installed:
+    n --verison
+    //Install n:
+    sudo npm install -g n
+    //install yarn:
+    sudo npm install -g yarn

-Once npm is installed, navigate to the /flaskVueFrontend folder and run
+Once n and yarn is installed, navigate to the /flaskVueFrontend folder and run

+    //Change node version to 12.13
+    n 12.13
-    npm install
+    yarn install

 this will install all dependancies listed in the project.
 See below for list of dependancies.

-For template, download the template and run

-    npm install

-if this gives an error with something called "gyp", install python 2.7 available [here](https://www.python.org/download/releases/2.7/)

-If you still have an error, uppdate this module seperatly:

-    npm install node-sass@latest
-    //Run npm install again
-    npm install
-    //Uppgrade one dependancy
-    npm install vue-server-renderer@2.6.14
+Run the project by typing:

+    yarn dev

+This should rin the project at [localhost:3000](http://localhost:3000)

 ## Full list of dependancies: